Blitz Report™ Installation Guide

 The default directory is [/oracle/VIS/apps/apps_st/appl/admin] :

-When prompted for the following, you can press Enter to accept the default filename:
+When prompted for the following, press Enter to accept the default filename:

 Please enter the name of your AD Splicer control file [newprods.txt] :

-When prompted for the following, you can press Enter to accept the default value and regenerate the environment file:
+When prompted for the following, press Enter to accept the default value and regenerate the environment file:

 Do you wish to regenerate your environment file [Yes] ?